 Artificial intelligence can outperform traditional techniques for predicting market movements, but greater AI adoption has a cost.
 Without interactive, visual ways to do feature engineering, data scientists spend too much time manually exploring hundreds of market variables, searching for the most predictive features to train their models and delaying the date when that model goes into production.

-OmniSci’s extreme analytics platform gives data scientists at hedge funds and capital markets firms a far faster method to generate their AI models resulting in smarter investment analysis.
-When visual exploration of billion-row data sets becomes 100x faster than before, asset managers and brokers can capture more opportunities, avoid more risks, and create a compounding competitive advantage through predictive analytics in capital markets.
+The OmniSci platform gives data scientists at hedge funds and Investment Management firms a far faster method to generate their AI models resulting in smarter investment analysis.
+When visual exploration of billion-row data sets becomes 100x faster than before, asset managers and brokers can capture more opportunities, avoid more risks, and create a compounding competitive advantage through predictive analytics in Investment Management.

 Artificial intelligence is increasingly used to predict machine failure, to minimize downtime and maintenance costs for automobiles, ships or aircraft.
 Yet engineers have trouble explaining an AI model’s black-box recommendations, so leaders fall back on human experience and "gut" guesses in favor of predictive analytics in logistics industry to keep field equipment running as intended.